Neaimy/sample-code-project/README.md

 BackEnd:
-To run the project open terminal and type -> nodemon index.js
+To run the project open terminal and type -> nodemon index.js (and press enter)

 FronEnd:
-To run the project open terminal: npm install npm start
+To run the project open terminal: npm install (and press enter) npm start (and press enter)